Rajas1010/Rajas1010/README.md

 <tr rowspan="2">
 	<td colspan="2">
 		<h3 align="center">SUMMARY</h3>
-		<p align="center">Enthusiastic IT graduate with a strong passion for coding and problem-solving.
-Skilled in Java, Python, and MySQL.<br> Seeking an entry-level software developer role to contribute to innovative projects and grow professionally.</p>
+		<p align="center">Software Developer at Aptean.
+Enthusiastic IT graduate with a strong passion for coding and problem-solving.<br> Skilled in Java, Python, and MySQL.</p>
 	</td>
 </tr>
   <tr>